kmcgain/Pedalboard/Readme.md

   * Expression pedal switch
     * *Although 2 expression pedals are supported, if you want to use 1 pedal but switch between controlling volume, wah, pitch or others a button press can do this - effectively changing expression pedal 1/2 to become 1-4.* (TODO)
   * Tap tempo - LED on front panel in sync
-  * Tuner toggle
+  * Tuner toggle + tuner display
+  * Mute button
   * Stomp box - bypass drive, delay and other functions
     * Display colour per type, dimmed display when already bypassed
-  * *Tuner display on the board + auto set volume to 0 while tuning* (TODO)

 ### Design choices
 Button presses signalled by interrupts - priority given to recording presses rather than screen updates / sending axe messages.